Our Architects bring a fresh new approach to Landscape Architecture in a changing world

 Where I’m from: I grew up in Meredith NH, on the shores of picturesque Lake Winnipesaukee.
 As a young boy I enjoyed being outside and always interacting with nature.
 You could usually find me and my younger brother building forts, playing in the woods and getting dirty.

-Where I Studied: I have ab B.S in Landscape Architecture as well as a B.S. in Ornamental Horticulture from the University of Connecticut, GO HUSKIES!!
+Where I Studied: I have a B.S in Landscape Architecture as well as a B.S. in Ornamental Horticulture from the University of Connecticut, GO HUSKIES!!

 Where I’ve worked: At an early age I began mowing lawns and doing various landscape maintenance tasks with my father’s small lawn mowing company.
 I then went on to work for one of the premier landscape construction companies in the Lakes Region, working my way up through the ranks from laborer to foreman and eventually project manager.
 This deep rooted construction experience brings a valuable practicality to our designs.

-Where I live: I currently live in Bedford NH with my wife Brooke, our black lab, Ruger, and our two young sons, Keegan, 2 ½ and Reed, 8 mo.
-We have recently embarked on the exciting journey of designing and constructing our new home in Hopkinton NH.
+Where I live: I currently live in Hopkinton NH with my wife Brooke, our black lab, Ruger, and our two young sons, Keegan, 6 and Reed, 4.
+We have recently built a new office for Terrain Planning & Design on our Hopkinton property.

 What inspires me: I think we live in one of the most beautiful regions of the country.
 I love how our landscape interacts with the different seasons.
 I also think the history behind how our landscape was shaped is fascinating.
 I really like old stone walls & the resilience of native plant material continues to baffle me.
 Mother Nature has set the bar pretty high, the projects we design are just trying to keep up.